 Charles Day Palmer was born in Chicago, Illinois on February 20, 1902.
 After graduating from Washington High School in Washington, D.C., he entered the United States Military Academy, where he graduated in 1924.
 During World War II, he worked in the British West Indies to establish military bases and ran projects on anti-submarine warfare.
 In 1944, he became the Chief-of-Staff of the 2nd Armored Division, nicknamed “Hell on Wheels”, participating in the Invasion of Normandy, a breakout from Saint-Lo and the crossing of the Siegfried Line.
 In October, he was transferred as Chief-of-Staff to the VI Corps, where he received a battlefield promotion to Brigadier-General.

 After World War II, Palmer took part in the Korean War.
 During his career, he received various valor and service awards such as the Distinguished Service Medal, Legion of Merit, and the Bronze and Silver Star.
 He passed away on June 7, 1999, in Washington, D.C.
 The photographs were shared by his grandson, Daniel Palmer, honoring the memories and service of his grandfather.

 Horrors of World War 2

-“End of the Line” General Palmer remarked.
+“End of the Line,” General Palmer remarked.
 The surrender of the 19th Army.
 The end!
-With the final capitulation of Germany to the Allies, German soldiers who have bore arms for over five years against almost all of Europe and the U.S., surrender their rifles to their American conquerors near Landeck, Austria.
+With the final capitulation of Germany to the Allies, German soldiers who have bor arms for over five years against almost all of Europe and the U.S., surrender their rifles to their American conquerors near Landeck, Austria.
 They seem happy that it is all over.
-Hand grenades and other equipment can be seem piled up beyond the rifles. (#P22)
+Hand grenades and other equipment can be seen piled up beyond the rifles. (#P22)